Baton Rogue St. Vincent de Paul assistance programs.

 Prescription assistance is offered by the Baton Rouge St. Vincent de Paul Community Pharmacy at 1647 Convention St. The non-profit pharmacy provides prescription drugs and medicines free of charge to those who are unable to pay for them or who lack health insurance.

 The pharmacy services are offered as part of a volunteer driven program, and they have a small staff on site.
 Volunteer pharmacists, medical professionals, and other individuals who screen clients for eligibility are on location as well.
 They work together to provide referrals, stock shelves, and help people in any way they can.
+They even help people sign up for drug company patient assistance programs.

 Local medical and pharmaceutical communities, hospital, and generous members of the Baton Rouge parish region provide critical support for this program.
 St. Vincent also works closely with churches, healthcare agencies, social service non-profits, and public agencies.
 They also offer a service known as Meds Directed Program, which works with major pharmaceutical manufacturers’ patient assistance programs.